wuzht/MonkeyProject/README.md

 # MonkeyProject
-> Classification for an image dataset of 10 Monkey Species
+> An image classification challenge of 10 monkey species

 ## Introduction

-This project is an image classification task with a dataset consisting of monkey images of 10 species.
+This project is an image classification challenge from Kaggle, [10-monkey-species](https://www.kaggle.com/slothkong/10-monkey-species), with a dataset consisting of monkey images of 10 species.
 The aim of this contest is to create a classifier to classify monkeys by 10 species.
-After training the training set data, the classifier model could be used to classify the types of monkeys according to the images of the monkeys in the test set.
-Finally, the accuracy of the classification prediction results on the test set will be used as the criterion to judge the classifier.
+After training the training set data, the classifier model can be used to classify the class of per monkeys according to the images of the monkeys in the validation set.
+Finally, the accuracy of the classification prediction results on the validation set will be used as the criterion to judge the classifier.

-The selected contest comes from：https://www.kaggle.com/slothkong/10-monkey-species

 ## Dataset

-The data set comes from image data provided by Kaggle's competition project.
-The dataset consists of two file, the training dataset and the test dataset.
+The dataset is provided by [10-monkey-species](https://www.kaggle.com/slothkong/10-monkey-species).
+The dataset consists of the training set and the validation set.
 There are 10 classes of images in this dataset.
-The dataset consists of almost 1400 images, which are 400 x 300 px or lager in JPEG format.
+The dataset consists of almost 1400 images, which are colored ones of 400 x 300 px or lager in jpg format.

 The 10 species of monkeys are as follows：